lkilcommons/atmodexplorer/README.md

 This tool was inspired by the similar IDL tool developed at National Center for Atmospheric Research's High Altitude Observatory (NCAR HAO) in 2003 as part of the CISM summer school.

-_We're Currently in early development.
-There is a dependancy (the model code) which is not yet available publicly, so stay tuned_

 ### About

 The AtModExplorer is a PyQT4 based GUI for plotting results from the Naval Research Laboratory Mass-Spec and Incoherent Scatter Radar Model of the neutral atmosphere ([NRLMSISE00](http://www.nrl.navy.mil/research/nrl-review/2003/atmospheric-science/picone/)).
 This model is maintained by NRL.